 Cut Pathways, a podcast developed by the Oral History Program at Carnegie Mellon University, showcases different pathways students and faculty take to navigate their experiences in higher education.
 This podcast draws on the Oral History Program’s growing archive of oral histories to take an honest look at higher education, exploring themes of culture, equality, and access to education, as well as catalytic points of personal growth, technological innovation, and creative development.
 Each recorded history is full of funny anecdotes, follies, triumphs, hidden connections, and, occasionally, in-the-moment realizations.
 Cut Pathways is hosted by Katherine Barbera and David Bernabo.

-Listen to the first season of Cut Pathways on Podbean or your favorite streaming service.
+Listen to Cut Pathways on Podbean or your favorite streaming service.

 The Oral History Program interviews faculty, staff, alumni, and members of the Carnegie Mellon community about their life experiences.
 After the interviews, the oral history team processes, edits, and transcribes the recordings according to the procedures and best practices of the University Archives.
 We then share the recordings and the transcripts with participants before we open the files for research.
 We also send finished copies of the files to participants to keep for their own use.

 We welcome nominations to the program and maintain an active list of more than 100 interview candidates.
 If you are a member of the Carnegie Mellon community and are interested in participating in an oral history interview or if you would like to nominate someone for the program, please contact Katherine Barbera, Archivist and Oral Historian and Director of the Oral History Program, at firstname.lastname@example.org.

 It is through the remarkable generosity of our supporters that we are able to record these oral history interviews.
 Please consider supporting our work by making a donation to the Oral History Fund.